wlonk/arcadia/rules/index.md

 To cast this spell:

   * Be beside the sleeper.
-  * Have a web of red string around the sleeper.
   * Breathe in their exhalation.
-  * Leave a sharpened rod of holly under their pillow.
   * Sing a lullaby.
+  * Make sure the sleeper ate a mixture of mandrake, anise, and gentian before sleeping.
+If one of those alone doesn't taste terrible, all three together sure will.
+  * Carve mystic sigils into the walls and bedposts around the sleeper.

 Costs:

-  * Spades: You are haunted by the dream after returning.
+  * You are haunted by the dream after returning.
-  * Hearts: The metaphors of the dream are confusing to you.
+  * The metaphors of the dream are confusing to you.
-  * Clubs: You pull something back with you from the depths of the dream.
+  * You pull something back with you from the depths of the dream.
-  * Diamonds: The dream takes all night to navigate, and you only emerge from the spell as dawn is breaking.
+  * The dream takes all night to navigate, and you only emerge from the spell as dawn is breaking.

 To protect against this spell, sleep with a cat or a nightingale in the room.

 ### A spell to summon the spirit of a dead person

+Sometimes, only the long-dead can answer a question or provide understanding.
+Summoning them weakens the borders between worlds, but may be worth it.

 Components:

-  * Grave dirt or a noose that has seen use
+  * Grave dirt or a noose that has seen use.
-  * A crossroads
+  * A crossroads.
-  * A dirge
+  * A dirge.
-  * A black tallow candle
+  * A tolling church bell.
-  * A lone crow
+  * A lone crow.

 Costs: